Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G10
 </pre>

+### Notes

-Retracts filament then performs any zlift/hop according to settings of M207.
+* Retracts filament then performs any zlift/hop according to settings of M207.

-RepRapFirmware recognizes G10 as a command to set tool offsets and/or temperatures if the P parameter is present, and as a retraction command if it is absent.
+* RepRapFirmware recognizes G10 as a command to set tool offsets and/or temperatures if the P parameter is present, and as a retraction command if it is absent.
+* G10 will retract all extruders associated with a tool as defined by M563, regardless of the mixing ratio set in M567

 ## G11: Unretract